arunbasilpaul/sta_analysis_alarm_clock/README.md

   <img align="center" width="100%" src="https://github.com/user-attachments/assets/7ccbb784-0812-4596-bfdd-ba55eb2c6d28"/>

 ## Aim
-The aim of this project is to conduct an Static Timing Analysis on an earlier project 'Alarm Clock'.
+The aim of this project is to conduct a Static Timing Analysis on an earlier project 'Alarm Clock'.
 Strict constraints will be used to push the system to its limits, with analysis and optimisations being conducted at various levels.

 ## What is STA?
 Static Timing Analysis (STA) is a method to verify that your digital design meets its timing requirements without running functional simulations.
 It checks whether all signal paths can transfer data within the required clock period, considering: